not-quite-vacation/blog/blog/content/post/ireland-3/index.md

 ## Gap of Dunloe

-We didn't even know about Gap of Dunloe until we rode pass it to get to Killarney (an old Irish town with beautiful surroundings).
+We didn't even know about Gap of Dunloe until we rode past it to get to Killarney (an old Irish town with beautiful surroundings).
 The route from Kenmare to Killarney goes through Molls Gap, Blackvalley and Gap of Dunloe.
 All gorgeous places along the valleys and mountains.
 My favorite part is riding along the winding stream down the valleys.

 ![Us at Gap of Dunloe](images/DSC_1620.jpg)